jacobhilton/deep_learning_curriculum/7-Alignment.md

 ## Optional reading

 - [Iterated amplification](https://openai.com/blog/amplifying-ai-training/) - A proposal to scale RLHF beyond tasks that are too difficult for humans to evaluate, by using decomposition.
-This can equivalently be viewed as using AI to assit human evaluation, which is the framing taken by the closely related proposal of [recursive reward modeling](https://deepmindsafetyresearch.medium.com/scalable-agent-alignment-via-reward-modeling-bf4ab06dfd84).
+This can equivalently be viewed as using AI to assist human evaluation, which is the framing taken by the closely related proposal of [recursive reward modeling](https://deepmindsafetyresearch.medium.com/scalable-agent-alignment-via-reward-modeling-bf4ab06dfd84).
 - [Book summarization](https://openai.com/blog/summarizing-books/) - An application of decomposition in combination with RLHF, as a step towards iterated amplification.
 - [Critiques](https://openai.com/blog/critiques/) - A study of AI-written critiques helping humans to notice flaws in summaries, as a step towards recursive reward modeling.
 - [AI Safety via Debate](https://openai.com/blog/debate/) - Another related proposal to scale RLHF beyond tasks that are too difficult for humans to evaluate.
 A potential obstruction to debate based on experiments involving human debaters is discussed [here](https://www.alignmentforum.org/posts/PJLABqQ962hZEqhdB/debate-update-obfuscated-arguments-problem).